 We'll look at how to create each of them.
 Then we'll show you how to use them.

 3D photography lets prospective buyers take a virtual tour of a property.
-It's already popular in academic fields like archaeology.
-Students can visit faraway locations.
+It's already popular in academic fields like archaeology, where students can visit faraway locations while staying at home.

 When you upload the image, Facebook turns it into a panorama.
 Viewers can view all angles by tilting their phone.

 When you take a photo in Portrait mode, the phone stores a 'depth map' within it.
 This is because the camera takes separate images of the foreground and background.